 - Contact you for fundraising efforts

 If you are not able to tell us your preference, for example, if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.

 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

 We can use your health information and share it with other professionals who are treating you.
-Example: A doctor treating you for an injury asks another doctor about your overall health condition.
+For example, a doctor treating you for an injury can ask another doctor about your overall health condition.

 We can use and share your health information to bill and get payment from health plans or other entities.
-Example: We give information about you to your health insurance plan so it will pay for your services.
+For example, we give information about you to your health insurance plan so it will pay for your services.